 The existence of Mahogany Elite Travel – together with Mahogany Elite Consulting and Mahogany Elite Enterprises LLC – was revealed last week by The Brew after the prosecutor disclosed them in a July 2 amendment to her financial disclosure statement to the Maryland Ethics Commission.

 The amendment was filed days after Mosby was notified that her ethics forms were being reviewed by this website.

-Failing in numerous attempts to interview Mosby, The Brew submitted questions about the Mahogany companies to her spokesperson, Zy Richardson.
+After numerous attempts to interview Mosby were rejected, The Brew submitted questions about the Mahogany companies to her spokesperson, Zy Richardson.